dataclay/cli-tools/README.md

 &nbsp;
 ### Templater Launcher Tool Help
-Use `.\templater.ps1 -h` on Windows or `./templater.sh -h` on OSX to see information about options and arguments.
+Use `.\templater.ps1 -h` on Windows or `./templater.sh -h` on macOS to see information about options and arguments.
 The following shows the help as it appears in Windows PowerShell.

     Templater Launcher from Dataclay